magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 If we really make up our minds and commit ourselves to the right way, I think there shouldn’t be any serious difficulty.
-We won’t experience poverty – we won’t be like earthworms.
+We won’t experience extreme poverty – we won’t be like earthworms.
 We still have a skeleton, eyes and ears, arms and legs.
 We can eat things like fruit; we don’t have to eat dirt like an earthworm.
 If you complain about poverty, if you become mired in feeling how unfortunate you are, the earthworm will say, ‘Don’t feel too sorry for yourself.
 Don’t you still have arms and legs and bones?
 I don’t have those things, yet I don’t feel poor.’
 The earthworm will shame us like this.

 One day a pig farmer came to see me.
 He was complaining, ‘Oh man, this year it’s really too much!
 The price of feed is up.
 The price of pork is